Onionmine usage¶

 file):

-./onionmine compile
+onionmine compile

 Stopping and resuming¶

-The onionmine.conf.sample commes with examples to
+The onionmine.conf.sample comes with examples to

-seed passphrase option to be used along the --checkpoint
+handle the mkp224o seed passphrase option to be used along the --checkpoint

 parameter if you plan to stop/resume the search.